PC & Mobile technology

 It is interesting, however, that most participants in the BCG survey remain positive and confident.
 Namely, they believe that they have strong enough arguments to keep their jobs and everything that belongs to them as part of them.

-... even in the stage of artificial intelligence development
+...also in the development phase of artificial intelligence

 According to the results of the survey, artificial intelligence is not as much of a threat as many feared.
 Most employees are not afraid that artificial intelligence could replace them.
 On the other hand, respondents remain realistic.
 Most around 70% expect their jobs to change, often a lot, and they expect to have to learn new skills.
 Only a quarter of participants in the survey believe that artificial intelligence will not affect their jobs.